SolarLiner/valib/README.md

 ## Download

-You can download the plugins and examples from the Releases, or from the permalink [here].
+You can download the plugins and examples from the permalink [here](https://nightly.link/SolarLiner/valib/workflows/build/master).

 ## Licensing